vibeus/vibe-website/content/blog/how-i-vibe-henry-silverman-professor-of-medicine/index.md

 ---
-title: "How I Vibe: Henry Silverman, Professor of Medicine "
+title: 'How I Vibe: Henry Silverman, Professor of Medicine'
 slug: how-i-vibe-henry-silverman-professor-of-medicine
 author: The Vibe Team
-date: 2020-07-22
+date: '2020-07-22'
-tags: ["higher educaiton", "online teaching", "distance learning"]
+tags:
+- distance learning
+- higher educaiton
+- online teaching
 draft: false
 isfeatured: false
-summary: Dr. Henry Silverman, a professor at the University of Maryland, teaches graduate students online and leads international training workshops.
 description: Dr. Henry Silverman, a professor at the University of Maryland, teaches graduate students online and leads international training workshops.
-hero_styles:
-  background: "#f4f4f4"
 ---

 With many colleges and universities unsure of what the fall semester will look like amidst the coronavirus pandemic, at least one professor already has his plan in place.